pranavskurup/statistics-app/README.md

 called every time a transaction is made.
 It is also the sole input of this rest API.
 The other one returns the statistic based of the transactions of the last 60 seconds.

-## Requirement:
+## Requirements:

 ### Transactions endpoint
-Every Time a new transaction happened, this endpoint will be called.
+Everytime when a new transaction happens, this endpoint will be called.

 ```http
 POST /transactions